ECFIN-FDMS/FDMS/docs/tutorial1.rst

 In order to add more calculations and maintain the same structure it is convenient to follow these steps:

 1. Read the source algorithm and determine what input variables we need and what output variables we need to calculate.
-2. Check where the input data comes from (source data from the country, source databases -ameco_h, output_gap, etc.- or data calculated in previous steps or in this one.
+2. Check where the input data comes from (source data from the country, source databases -ameco_h, output_gap, etc.- or data calculated in previous steps or in this one) and
    Prepare the necessary input dataframes.
 In order to easily identify what variables we get in each step, we export .txt and .xls files with the results at the end.
 3. Create the class to perform the calculations, and call it from tests/test_country_calculation.py